Best Curling Iron for Short Hair Reviews – Top 5 Picks of 2017

 How to Curl Short Hair With a Curling Iron?

-- Preheat your curling iron to the lowest effective heat setting.
+- Preheat your iron to the lowest effective heat setting.

 - Pin outer sections or layers of hair into place so that you can work on the bottom layer of your hair first.

-- Beginning at the roots, wrap small, two-inch sections of hair around your curling iron barrel, leaving the ends straight.
+- Beginning at the roots, wrap small, two-inch sections of hair around barrel, leaving the ends straight.